-- the Bayon school in Siem Reap, Cambodia, has developed a vocational training program on agroecology for young people with the objective of turning them into real agroecology practitioners and showing them how to ensure greater sustainability when mobilizing the principles and ecological processes of the ecosystems.
+- the Group is also supporting agroforestry projects, which have a direct impact on protecting biodiversity, through its "Bien Nourrir l'Homme" endowment fund for promoting access to healthy food, for example: - the Bayon school in Siem Reap, Cambodia, has developed a vocational training program on agroecology for young people with the objective of turning them into real agroecology practitioners and showing them how to ensure greater sustainability when mobilizing the principles and ecological processes of the ecosystems.
 After completing the course, students should be proficient in a number of skills, such as managing small productive farms, selling their organic produce on the local market, and knowing how the agricultural and food systems work.
 In 2022, 16 young people from disadvantaged regions in northern Cambodia received training.
 After finishing the course, all the students in this class have found a job enabling them to support themselves and their families. - in Madagascar, the Naturevolution association is working with local communities as part of its "seeds of change" project to guarantee their food security while protecting biodiversity in the forests across the Makay region.
 The island of Madagascar is renowned for its exceptional biological wealth, but unfortunately most of its forest cover has disappeared.
 Today, the country's unique biodiversity can only be found in a handful of unspoiled areas, such as the Makay, which is a spectacular massif of ruiniform sandstone that has become a real safe haven for nature.
 Groups of villagers are increasingly setting up temporary but enduring settlements in the Makay Massif's forests.
 In the process, they clear entire plots and remove lemurs, tubers, palm trees and firewood.
 This phenomenon is currently having the most serious impact on this region's sensitive natural habitats and unique biodiversity.
 Naturevolution is pioneering a school allotment project to educate local communities about agroecology, crop cultivation, cooking and new, more resilient vegetables that can be grown and eaten when rice is scarce.
 They are also trained on a new rice farming technique that boasts higher yields and uses less water.
 Community granaries are also set up to keep stock levels under control throughout the year and regulate rice prices.
 The produce from the allotments is used by the school canteens, which help improve schooling.

-Promote responsible purchasing \
+Promote responsible purchasing -